magik-sword/Computer-Vision/README.md

 # Mammogram Tumor Classification

-This repository contains files that attempt to create a convolutional neural network (CNN) model that can effectively determine whether a breast tumor on a mammogram in the ["Breast Cancer"](https://www.kaggle.com/datasets/hayder17/breast-cancer-detection/data) Kaggle dataset is malignant or benign.
+This repository contains files that attempt to develop a convolutional neural network (CNN) model that can accurately classify breast tumors on a mammogram in the ["Breast Cancer"](https://www.kaggle.com/datasets/hayder17/breast-cancer-detection/data) Kaggle dataset is malignant or benign.

 ## Overview
 Breast cancer is one of the most commonly diagnosed cancers across the world and the most commonly diagnosed among women.
 Mammograms are a standard way of detecting early signs of breast cancer, but factors such as breast tissue density, machine artifacts, and human error often lead to malignant tumors going unseen.
-This project aims to minimize the amount of malignant tumors that go undiagnosed by training three different transfer models on the dataset and comparing their performances against eachother.
+This project aims to minimize the amount of malignant tumors that go undiagnosed by training three different transfer models on the dataset and comparing their performances against each other.
 The final model was a pre-trained DenseNet121 model that achieved a AUC score of 0.58 and a recall of 0.54.

 ## Summary of Work Done